Another FILE VTable Bypass

 chunk it will be used otherwise a new chunk will be allocated.

-|
+| |

-Allocation of a new chunk is handled by _obstack_chunk
+Allocation of a new chunk is handled by _obstack_chunk which calls the

-macro which finally invokes the custom allocator.
+CALL_CHUNKFUN macro which finally invokes the custom allocator.

-|
+| |

-|
+| |

-Note that the CALL_CHUNKFUN
+Note that the CALL_CHUNKFUN macro checks the use_extra_arg field of the

-and, if true, passes the extra_arg
+obstack and, if true, passes the extra_arg field as the first parameter to

 the custom allocator.

-implementation that writes data into an obstack,
+Glibc provides a FILE implementation that writes data into an obstack,

-|
+| |

-|
+| |

 The jump table is very minimal but does contain two interesting functions, both

-of which attempt to grow the associated obstack
+of which attempt to grow the associated obstack.

 Either can be used for exploitation, for the purposes of demonstration let’s

-focus on _IO_obstack_xsputn
+focus on _IO_obstack_xsputn.

-|
+| |

-bytes to the _IO_write_ptr
+If writing n bytes to the _IO_write_ptr will overflow beyond

-will invoke obstack_grow
+_IO_write_end, then _IO_obstack_xsputn will invoke obstack_grow which in

-turn may invoke the chunkfun
+turn may invoke the chunkfun allocator.

 Putting this all together, to achieve execution control with a fake or modified